 This explains why you will find so much philosophy on this site.
 I find philosophy stimulating and helpful (sometimes) in thinking about life.
 I was introduced to philosophy in high school but really came to be interested in it at the liberal arts college I attended, Gutenberg College.
 There I read a number of philosophers from throughout western history, and I got to discuss them with my fellow students.
-I have been an adjunct teacher at Boston College and in Boston University’s Metropolitan College, and now I teach at Gutenberg.
+I have been an adjunct teacher at Boston College and in Boston University’s Metropolitan College, and now I have the privilege of teaching at Gutenberg.
 I like teaching, because it means I can continue discussing philosophy with my students.

 Second, I am a Christian.